vivi27x/BCS_Drowsiness_Detection/Lit_Review/Cross_Validation/LOSO_SohamRoychowdhury/LOSO_SohamRoychowdhury/LOSO_SohamRoychowdhury.md

 In this study, we use a multilayer perceptron (MLP) to show importance of Leave-One-Subject-Out (LOSO) cross validation machine learning and how MLP is effective in making use of clean EEG data in mining out the features important for disease classification.

-## DATA EEG ACQUISITION ANS PREPROCESSING:
+## DATA EEG ACQUISITION AND PREPROCESSING:
 ### DATA ACQUISITION:
 The study used a 128-channel EEG system (Compumedics, Neuroscan Quick cap or Falk Minnow Easy-cap) to record EEG data from participants at a 2000 Hz sampling rate with a 500 Hz low-pass filter.
 Data from both caps were aligned using the 10–20 electrode positioning system, and a linked-ear reference was used.
 Recordings were conducted in a Faraday cage to minimize electromagnetic noise, with visual and auditory instructions provided via Presentation software.
 Manual responses were recorded using a custom-built response panel.
 Two mental tasks were included: a resting eyes-open task, where participants fixated on a white cross for 40 seconds, and a maze task, where participants navigated a hidden pathway on a screen, with the task ending after correct completion twice or after six minutes.
 ### ARTEFACT REMOVAL